About

 2023

-``Digital Forensics Courses``
+PILON Cybercrime Working Group Course - ``Digital Forensics Courses``

 Congratulations to the 26 Pacific lawyers and law enforcement officers who took part in our parallel courses on the ‘Fundamentals of Digital Forensics’ (delivered by Zyber/Insig2).
 We hope you also enjoyed the three virtual case study sessions held over late September to late October.

 These courses have now officially closed.
 A certificate ceremony was held on the final day of the 2022 Cybercrime Workshop for graduates and those still undertaking coursework.
-Officer in Charge, Gabriel Fakatonu, of the Royal Solomon Islands Police Force, and Mr Nixon Alten, Assistant Attorney-General, Federated States of Micronesia, presented on their learnings from the course
+Officer in Charge, Gabriel Fakatonu, of the Royal Solomon Islands Police Force, and Mr Nixon Alten, Assistant Attorney-General, Federated States of Micronesia, presented on their learnings from the course.

 2022